shrekshao/MoveWebGL1EngineToWebGL2/Move-a-WebGL-1-Engine-To-WebGL-2-Blog-2.md

 * Non-square matrix

 Quite straightforward.
-One use case is replace a 4x4 affine matrix where the last row is (0, 0, 0, 1) with a 4x3 matrix.
+One use case is replacing a 4x4 affine matrix where the last row is (0, 0, 0, 1) with a 4x3 matrix.

 * Full integer support

-Built-in functions can now take integer as input variable.
+Built-in functions can now take an integer as an input variable.

 * Flat/smooth interpolators